openstack/swift/doc/source/overview_erasure_code.rst

 Because of the nature of the work it has to do as described above, the reconstructor builds jobs for a single job processor.
-The job itself contains all of the information needed for the processor to execute the job which may be a synchronization or a data reversion and there may be a mix of jobs that perform both of these operations on the same suffix directory.
+The job itself contains all of the information needed for the processor to execute the job which may be a synchronization or a data reversion.
+There may be a mix of jobs that perform both of these operations on the same suffix directory.

-Jobs are constructed on a per partition basis and then per fragment index basis.
+Jobs are constructed on a per-partition basis and then per-fragment-index basis.
 That is, there will be one job for every fragment index in a partition.
 Performing this construction \"up front\" like this helps minimize the interaction between nodes collecting hashes.pkl information.

 Once a set of jobs for a partition has been constructed, those jobs are sent off to threads for execution.
-The single job processor then performs the necessary actions working closely with ssync to carry out its instructions.
+The single job processor then performs the necessary actions, working closely with ssync to carry out its instructions.
 For data reversion, the actual objects themselves are cleaned up via the ssync module and once that partition's set of jobs is complete, the reconstructor will attempt to remove the relevant directory structures.

-The scenarios that job construction has to take into account include:
+Job construction must account for a variety of scenarios, including:

 #.
 A partition directory with all fragment indexes matching the local node
    index.
-This is the case where everything is where it belongs and we just need to compare hashes and sync if needed, here we sync with our partners.
+This is the case where everything is where it belongs and we just need to compare hashes and sync if needed.
+Here we simply sync with our partners.
 #.
-A partition directory with one local fragment index and mix of others.
-Here
+A partition directory with at least one local fragment index and mix of
-   we need to sync with our partners where fragment indexes matches the local_id, all others are sync'd with their home nodes and then deleted.
+   others.
+Here we need to sync with our partners where fragment indexes matches the local_id, all others are sync'd with their home nodes and then deleted.
 #.
 A partition directory with no local fragment index and just one or more of
    others.
 Here we sync with just the home nodes for the fragment indexes that we have and then all the local archives are deleted.
 This is the basic